lilmatcxa/lilmatcxa/README.md

 - 👋 Hi, I’m @lilmatcxa
 - 👀 I’m interested in guitar
 - 🌱 I’m currently learning geographic information system
-- 💞️ I’m looking to collaborate on building my fantasy
+- 💞️ I’m looking to tighnari (?)
-- 📫 How to reach me, just watching me flying on the sky
+- 📫 How to reach me; just watching me flying on the sky
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: im not a cat